Akogba

 The hill, also known as Oke Akogba or Or'Oke Akogba, is one of the natural endowments of Ekinrin-Adde.
 It is a large monolith in the north-west of the Ekinrin-Adde community overlooking the town as well as being the source of the Akogba Spring.
-Although it is not the only mountain surrounding the community, it is arguably the most prominent at an altitude of about 3500 feet (1050m above sea level).
+Although it is not the only mountain surrounding the community, it is arguably the most prominent at an altitude of about 1050 m above sea level.
 This intrusion of Ekinrin-Adde’s landscape is among a chain of other mountains to the north of Ekinrin-Adde among which are Oroke Kere, Oroke Asi Oroke Kongo and Oroke Ewuta.